Skip to content

 There is another mass belief that the developed world is strong in technology so that everybody uses it for their business advantage and prosperity.

-Developed world is powerful in developing a mindset for consumer franchise and service excellence.
+In reality, technology is just one avenue to the developed world, developed world is powerful in developing a positive mindset for consumer franchise and service excellence.

 I would like to add one additional point here.